Timo614/timo614.github.io/docs/_posts/2024-06-29-pool-alerter.md

 For the telegram setup you can refer to the [Seeed Wiki article](https://wiki.seeedstudio.com/grove_vision_ai_v2_telegram/) on the topic.
 I'll go over the general steps here.

-- Contact the [BotFather](https://telegram.me/BotFather) sending the message `/newbot` to initate the bot creation process
+- Contact the [BotFather](https://telegram.me/BotFather) sending the message `/newbot` to initiate the bot creation process
 - Respond to the messages from the BotFather giving your bot a name and username
 - After this the bot will respond with a token you can use for interfacing with the API
 - Adding this bot to a group will associate a chat id with your user and the bot (until this step is taken the response will not contain a chat id)